 Assessing client personality style, motivators, and emotional intelligence skills helps advisors maximize their time spent with key clients, while avoiding wasted time and energy spent on others.

-Whether he is presenting to advisor associations, your clients, or peer/study groups, Dr. Klein shares compelling stories, comprehensive strategies, and practical recommendations gained from almost 20 years of work with business owners and entrepreneurs.
+Whether he is presenting to advisor associations, your clients, or peer/study groups in-person or online, Dr. Klein shares compelling stories, comprehensive strategies, and practical recommendations gained from almost 20 years of work with business owners and entrepreneurs.

 Psychological insights and advice are available for advisors who are struggling to move key clients forward, or who are struggling to understand their client's unique psychology, reactions, and motivators.